 If there was such a thing as a high school for arepas (we smell a young adult novel), Doggi’s versions would easily win the senior superlative for most popular.
 Everyone loves these arepas, which are as fat as structurally possible.
 They have a wide range of ingredients you can stuff inside your warm arepa, including hearts of palm, fried pork belly, and plantain.
 The arepa Santa Barbara (churrasco, tomato, avocado, and cheese) is a favorite and would probably be the high school quarterback in this novel we’re about to start pitching.
 Come here for the huge breakfast special too, featuring beef, plantains, avocado, cheese, and eggs so you can practice your own arepa-stuffing skills, which will prove very useful one day.

-This place calls itself “Viet-Cajun,” though people come here mostly for the Vietnamese dishes—specifically the pho, which has a great broth and comes in portions big enough to share.
-It’s a pretty upbeat place, and the cocktails are worth ordering and tend to come with a pretty garnish you can either eat or dry off and stick in your hair.
+Phuc yea is a Vietnamese fusion spot, though people come here mostly for the more straightforward Vietnamese dishes—specifically the pho, which has a tasty broth and comes in portions big enough to share with three people.
+It’s a pretty upbeat place, with a stylish dining room and good cocktails.
 There are a few separate smaller dining rooms to sit in, which keeps things snug in a good way.
 You can come here with friends before a night out or with a date you want to keep awake as you tell them—for the third time—about breaking your wrist while whitewater rafting.